ychunhui/refarch-cognitive-analytics/docs/code.md

-# Implementation explanation
+# Implementation explanations
 ## Web Application
 ### Code explanation
-Most of the interactions the end users are doing on the Web Browser are supported by [Angular 4 single page](http://angular.io) javascript library, with its `router` mechanism and the DOM rendering capabilities via directives and components.
+Most of the interactions the end users are doing via the Web Browser are supported by [Angular 4 single page](http://angular.io) javascript library, with its `router` mechanism and the DOM rendering capabilities via directives and components.
 When there is a need to access data to the on-premise server for persistence, an AJAX call is done to server, and  the server will respond asynchronously later on.
 The components involved are presented in the figure below in a generic way

 ![Angular 2 App](ang-node-comp.png)